highwayns/docs/docs/ja/Reference/Terra-core/Module-specifications/spec-feegrant.md

 	return clientCtx.PrintString(fmt.Sprintf("%s\n", json))
 }

-// BroadcastTx attempts to generate, sign and broadcast a transaction with the
+//BroadcastTx attempts to generate, sign and broadcast a transaction with the
-// given set of messages.
+//given set of messages.
 It will also simulate gas requirements if necessary.
-// It will return an error upon failure. func BroadcastTx(clientCtx client.Context, txf Factory, msgs ...sdk.Msg) error {
+//It will return an error upon failure. func BroadcastTx(clientCtx client.Context, txf Factory, msgs ...sdk.Msg) error {
 	txf, err := PrepareFactory(clientCtx, txf)
 	if err != nil {